fqantonio/GoingInductive/README.md

 The **framework** of this theory is the Evolutionary Educational Psicology that's consideres learning as the transfer of information and schema knowledge structures into the long-term memory, folowing the work of John Sweeler (see is interview to the Knowledge Society CEO, Elena Douglas in 2023, available on Youtube): learning always involves integrating new information with existing knowledge structures, also meaning, the aquisition and automation of schematics knowledge (Paas et al., 2010, p.51).
 Schemas means patterns of stable relationships between stored knowledge, building new schematic knowledge using old ones in the long-term memory (Plass et al., 2010, p.38).
 So, effective instructional methods should always be tuned up to the students existing schematic knowledge base to minimize processing loads of working memory (Paas et al., 2010, p.51).

+Merril organized learning in prescriptive principles (Merrill, 2002) that where integrated in 4C/ID instructional design, namely, "(a) Learning is promoted when learners are engaged in solving real-world problems. (b) Learning is promoted when existing knowledge is activated as a foundation for new knowledge. (c) Learning is promoted when new knowledge is demonstrated to the learner. (d) Learning is promoted when new knowledge is applied by the learner. (e) Learning is promoted when new knowledge is integrated into the learner's world."

 Sweller (Plass et al., 2010, '.35) resume all of this: "CLT is concerned with how information held in long-term memory of instructors can be borrowed for use by learners via schema aquisition".
+In 2019 this authors resume the theory after 20 years of work referenciating the major effects and adding new ones (Sweller, van Merriënboer, J.J.G., Paas, 2019).
+In this work, the focus was on the major strategies but integrating some effects, namely, Element Interactivity, Expertise Reversal and Guidance-Fading.

 [continue reading...](https://github.com/fqantonio/GoingInductive/blob/main/THEORY)